haudiobe/5GVideo/README.md

+# Quickstart

+given an anchor definition, the tool performs encoding, reconstruction and runs additional metrics computation for all variants.

+1. add the `samples/references/yuv420_1280x720_8bit_rec709.yuv` sequence

+2. set the environment variable `HM_ENCODER=/path/to/HM/bin/TAppEncoderStatic`

+3. generate the sample HM anchor `./cmd.py ./samples/anchors/sample_hm.json encode decode`

 # Usage

 ```
 ./cmd.py ./anchor.json [encode] [decode] [metrics]
 ```

-given an anchor definition, the tool performs encoding, reconstruction and runs additional metrics computation in one step for all variants.

-> the tool assumes you have reference encoders compiled, with environment variables pointing to the executables, see below.
+- the tool assumes you have reference encoders compiled, with environment variables pointing to the executables, see below.

 ## encode